 Art.
-19.1 Formation
+19.1.
+Formation

-Each academic year the Dean of department forms an examination committee for each programme or for each cluster of programmes.
-The Dean of department is chairperson, unless the Dean of department appoints another staff member as chairperson.
+Each academic year the Dean of the School of Arts forms an examination committee for each programme or main subject or for each cluster of programmes or main subjects.
+The Dean of the School of Arts is chairperson, unless the head of the School of Arts appoints another staff member as chairperson.

 Art.
-19.2 Composition and functioning
+19.2.
+Composition and functioning

-The Dean of department forms the examination committee that is representative of the programme or cluster of programmes.
-In addition, the Dean of department appoints a substitute for each voting member.
+The Dean of the School of Arts forms the examination committee that is representative of the programme or main subject or of the cluster of programmes or main subjects.
+In addition, the Dean of the School of Arts appoints a substitute for each voting member.

-The examination committee consists of a minimum of 5 voting members who are the people responsible for the courses in the programme or programmes concerned.
+The examination committee consists of a minimum of 3 voting members who are the people responsible for the courses in the programme or programmes concerned.
 If an examination committee is established for a group of programmes, each programme of this group is represented by at least one voting member.